techqueria/website/.github/CONTRIBUTING.md

 Try running `npm run clean` - this will delete the `dist` directory.

 You can then run `npm start` to spin up a local server.

+### Recently Merged Changes

+If there were changes recently merged that involved a lot of changes, you first want to pull the master branch, resolve any merge conflicts correctly and then make sure to run both `npm run clean`, `npm install` and `npm start` in that order before opening a new issue.

 ## Questions?